 Boreal peatlands provide an important carbon sink and play a key role in the global carbon cycle and climate system.
-During the past century, >10 million ha of natural peatlands have been drained in the Nordic-Baltic countries with the purpose to increase tree biomass production.
+During the past century, >10 million ha of natural peatlands have been drained in the Nordic-Baltic countries.
 Presently, extensive efforts are being undertaken by governmental agencies and forest stakeholders to restore these ecosystems towards their natural state with the aims to enhance conservation values and to reduce greenhouse gas (GHG) emissions from these areas.
 Despite this high interest and activity level, the empirical knowledge for evaluating the implications on the GHG balance is scarce.
 As a result, the climate impact of drained and restored peatland areas is currently highly uncertain.

 This workshop has two main goals: 1) Gather and synthesize the current knowledge on the climate impact of drained and restored peatlands within the Nordic-Baltic domain; 2) Explore the possibilities for synthesis papers and common research proposals.

-We welcome contributions from experimental and modeling studies that explore effects from human activities on the aquatic and terrestrial GHG and carbon fluxes in managed peatlands and unmanaged reference systems.
+We welcome contributions from experimental and modeling studies that explore effects from human activities (with a priority on peatland forestry) on the aquatic and terrestrial GHG and carbon fluxes in managed peatlands and unmanaged reference systems.

 The program of this 4-day workshop starts with a 3-day Scientific Part including plenary lectures, breakout sessions and field trips to natural, drained and rewetted peatland sites within the Kulbäcksliden and Trollberget research infrastructures located in the vicinity of the workshop venue.
 Day 4 will be dedicated to discussions with stakeholders.